Jaylin Galloway: Wisconsin Herd (2024)

-Return to Sydney (2024–present)
+Return to Sydney (2024–2026)

-On August 26, 2024, Galloway signed a three-year deal to return to the Sydney Kings.
-On November 2, 2024, he was ruled out indefinitely with a shoulder injury.
-After undergoing surgery, he was ruled out for the rest of the season on November 20.
+On 26 August 2024, Galloway signed a three-year deal to return to the Sydney Kings.
+On 2 November 2024, he was ruled out indefinitely with a shoulder injury.
+After undergoing surgery, he was ruled out for the rest of the 2024–25 NBL season on 20 November.

 Galloway joined the Bankstown Bruins of the NBL1 East for the 2025 season.

+In the 2025–26 NBL season, Galloway established himself as one of Brian Goorjian's key two-way players on the wing.
+Following the NBL season, he joined Vaqueros de Bayamón of the Baloncesto Superior Nacional for the 2026 season alongside Kings teammate Xavier Cooks.
+On 12 May, Galloway scored a season-high 26 points in a win against the Criollos de Caguas.
+In 15 BSN games, he averaged 13.4 points, 2.0 rebounds and 2.2 assists per game.

+On 12 August 2026, Galloway and the Kings agreed to a mutual release of his contract.

+Cairns Taipans (2026–present)

+On 15 August 2026, Galloway signed with the Cairns Taipans for the 2026–27 NBL season, reuniting him with his older brother Kyrin.

 National team career

 Galloway played for the Australia men's national under-19 basketball team at the 2021 FIBA Under-19 Basketball World Cup.
-He made his senior debut for Australian national team in February 2022 during a FIBA Asia Cup qualifying game against Taiwan.
+He made his senior debut for the Australian national team in February 2022 during a FIBA Asia Cup qualifying game against Taiwan.

-In July 2025, Galloway was named in the Boomers squad in the lead up to the 2025 FIBA Asia Cup in Saudi Arabia.
+In July 2025, Galloway was named in the Boomers squad in the lead-up to the 2025 FIBA Asia Cup in Saudi Arabia.
 He scored 23 points for the Boomers in the final against China to win the title.
 He was subsequently named the Asia Cup MVP, following his averages of 14.2 points per game.

 In October 2025, Galloway was named in the Boomers squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.